Soumya1910/Competetive_Programs/README.md

 2. addOneToNumber.py ---> Given a non-negative number represented as an array of digits, add 1 to the number.
 The digits are stored such that the most significant digit is at the head of the list.

+3. largestNumber.py ---> Given a list of non negative integers, arrange them such that they form the largest number.

+4. waveArray.py ---> Given an array of integers, sort the array into a wave like array and return it, In other words, arrange the elements into a sequence such that a1 >= a2 <= a3 >= a4 <= a5.....